TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 BACK TO TOP

-This privacy policy is effective May 20, 2011.
+This privacy policy is effective December 17, 2013.